sphars/spencerharston.com/src/about.md

 ---
 layout: layouts/default
 title: About
-description: All about this website
+description: All about me and this website
 ---

 *Hey!
 I'm Spencer 👋*️